 Do I need to send transcripts to your department?

-No. You must be a current student at Georgia State University Perimeter College to apply to the Dental Hygiene pathway.
+No. You must be a current student at Georgia State University Perimeter College to apply to the Dental Hygiene program.
 Even if you are a college graduate, you must apply to the college as a transfer student in order to have your transcript evaluated.
 Part of the application process to the college is to submit your transcripts to Admissions.
-When you are notified that your admittance to the college is complete, you should make an appointment with the Advising and Counseling department at any campus of the Georgia State University Perimeter College to meet with a counselor to discuss your intent to apply to the dental hygiene program
+When you are notified that your admittance to the college is complete, you should make an appointment with a counselor from the University Advisement Center at any campus of the Georgia State University Perimeter College to discuss your intent to apply to the dental hygiene program.

 Is advanced placement allowed in the dental hygiene program?